Do you feel embarrassed about your smile because of missing teeth? Have lost teeth compromised your quality of life?

 Can I get a denture for one tooth?

 You can get an entire for one tooth.
 They are called single tooth dentures.
 Single tooth dentures are a popular choice by many patients because they can be matched to your exact tooth color, and they function like regular teeth.

 Does losing back teeth change your face?

 The loss of back teeth can change the appearance of a person.
-The loss of teeth is loss of bone structure.
+The loss of teeth is a loss of bone structure.
 This can cause facial sagging, and the shape of one’s face to change.
 This can cause one’s face to be uneven, and the appearance of your face to change.

-How does missing teeth affect your health?
+How do missing teeth affect your health?

 Does missing teeth cause bad breath?

 Missing teeth can be known to cause chronic bad breath in patients.
 Missing teeth make it difficult to maintain oral health and clean surrounding teeth.
 This increases a patient’s chance of developing gum disease and may cause plaque to get trapped creating a foul odor from the mouth.